ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   Second, make sure you are able to connect to ``mon.a``'s server from the other monitors' servers.
 Check the ports as well.
-Check ``iptables`` on all your monitor nodes and make sure you're not dropping/rejecting connections.
+Check ``iptables`` on all your monitor nodes and make sure you are not dropping/rejecting connections.

   If this initial troubleshooting doesn't solve your problems, then it's